stevekm/nextflow-demos/README.md

 - `join-pairs`: joining pairs of samples based on ID across input channels

 - `parse-samplesheet`: parsing of a samplesheet as input for Nextflow pipeline

+- `reporting`: execution of Nextflow pipeline with reporting and config features enabled.

 # Usage